lmfilman/dwa15-p4/README.md

 ## Live URL of the project:
 http://lmfilman-dwa15-p4.gopagoda.com
 ## Description:
 A Laravel web application which allows users to manage their own personal cookbook.
 Users can add new recipes and search existing ones when they need to find a meal to fit their needs.
-User cookbooks are kept private by default, but users can share recipes or their entire cookbook with friends.

 This application demonstrates knowledge of the Laravel framework, the MVC pattern, Object-relational mapping with Eloquent, database migrations, user authentication, ..... edit this ....